anAcc22/SC1015_grp_proj/README.md

 ## Key Takeaways

+- In the regression context, Random Forest was the best for predicting `kdRatioAlt`, while Gradient Boosting was best for predicting `winRateAlt`.

-- In the regression context, Lasso Regression performed the best, whereas in the classification context, Support Vector Classifier triumphed the others, although Logistic Regression was a close second.
+- In the classification context, Support Vector Classifier triumphed the others, although Logistic Regression was a close second.

 - The Permutation Feature Importance revealed that `level`, `gamesPlayed`,